 His charitable interests include supporting Jubilee Lodge, Chigwell, which provides respite care, together with fundraising for Community Services Volunteers (CSV).
 Martin’s interests include antiques, cooking, travelling and watching sport.
 Two of his children attended Chigwell School.

-Andrew Howat is MD and Head of Collateral and Liquidity Management at LCH Clearnet Group.
+Andrew Howat is a financial consultant for his company This is How Consulting, having previously been Managing Director and Head of Collateral and Liquidity Management at LCH Clearnet Group.
 Previously, he held senior treasury and interest rate trading roles at HSBC, Credit Lyonnais, Daiwa Securities and Refco.